 Kianí del Valle, born in San Juan, Puerto Rico, is an internationally recognized choreographer, dancer, director, and performance artist whose work spans contemporary dance, film, and multimedia performance.

-She has created choreography and directed performances for Lorde, Travis Scott, Labrinth, Nathy Peluso, Bendik Giske, Simian Mobile Disco, Buscabulla, Residente, Bad Bunny, and Billie Eilish.
+She has created choreography and directed performances for Lorde, Bad Bunny, Travis Scott, Labrinth, Nathy Peluso, Bendik Giske, Simian Mobile Disco, Buscabulla, Residente, and Billie Eilish.
 Her work has been presented at Sonar Festival, Coachella, Theater des Westens, Le Guess Who?, Victoria and Albert Museum, Berlinische Galerie, Venice Biennale, Barbican London, Getty Museum Los Angeles, and The O2 Arena London.

 In June 2025, she choreographed the Y-3 Spring/Summer 2026 collection at Paris Fashion Week.